-Join Julian Robichaux for an in-depth discussion in this video Structuring the code, part of Learn Java Concepts By Example.
+Join Julian Robichaux for an in-depth discussion in this video Structuring the code, part of Learning Java by Example.

 - [Narrator] Before I write my classes, I like to start by sketching out the methods I'm going to need in order to make it work.
 For this application, we want to do the following, read all the files in a directory, optionally search each file to see if it matches a regular expression, and, then, optionally add each file that matches to a ZIP file.
 That seems pretty straightforward.
 Based on the list, our class will need, at a minimum, the following variables, a path string, a regular expression which is also a string, and the zip file name which is gonna be a third string.